Prof. Nana Jashvili

 Nana Jashvili is the recipient of several state prices of the Soviet Union.
 Since then she has given concerts in the great capitals of music in Europe, Canada and Japan.
 She has appeared as soloist with well-known orchestras such as the Concertgebouw Amsterdam, the Gewandhaus orchestra of Leipzig, the Staatskapelle Dresden, the Orchestra de Paris and the Moscow and Leningrad Philarmonic Orchestras.
 She had worked with great conductors such as Claudio Abbado, Karl Böhm, Kurt Masur, Vazlav Neimann, Aleksander Dmitriev, Andrey Boreyko, Uros Layovic, Neeme Järvi, Yehudi Menuhin, Valerie Gergiev, Pavel Kogan, and Jansug Kakhidze.
 Nana Jashvili is a welcome guest artist on the concert stages at the summer festivals of Vienna, Bregenz and Copenhagen.
 Her repertoire extends from the Baroque to the contemporary.
 Her interpretation of the violin concerto op.36 by Schoenberg in the Vienna state opera was celebrated as an extraordinary event.
 As a professor at the Folkwang Hochschule in Essen she also devotes her time to the training of the talented young musicians as well as giving master classes.

-Nana Jashvili plays a Nicola Gagliano violin.
+Nana Jashvili plays a Nicola Gagliano violin from 1732.